dr-jam/ObserverExercise/README.md

 In order to do this, you must:

-* Instantiate new `ColorWatcher` objects within the `Awake` function that is passed in the correct delegates for the assigned `GroupID`.
+* Instantiate new `ColorWatcher` objects within the `Awake` function that passes in the correct delegates for the assigned `GroupID`.

-* Create an `Update` function within `MiniController.cs` that executes with the `ColorWatcher`s `Watch` method.
+* Create an `Update` function within `MiniController.cs` that executes with the `ColorWatcher`'s `Watch` method.
 You will implement this method next.

-In order to properly get the Pikimini to `Watch`, `ColorWatcher` needs a more fleshed out `Watch` method.
+In order to properly get the Pikmini to `Watch`, `ColorWatcher` needs a more fleshed out `Watch` method.
 This method should:

 * Store the return value of `GetColorValue` to a variable.
 This variable should be named `PolledValue`.